Aphodes/Japanese-Guide/README.md

 Below are a few options you can use to learn words with.

 Remember, language learning is a marathon not a race, and these are tools to help you learn the language, not actual language learning itself.
+This it to say that you only really "know" the words when you see them in context multiple times, memorizing them through Anki is just a supplement.
 Doing 100 new words does not mean you're learning the language.
   <br>